LegionDotEXE/REKOR-AutomatedVoiceRecognition/README.md

 # REKOR - An Automated Voice Recognition Application

 This application is a real-time speech-to-text transcription tool that utilizes the Whisper-1 API model for smart transcription and the Translatepy library for translation, which will eventually be added later as I work on this.
 Whisper enables efficient speech transcription as well as speech recognition even on devices with 6GB or less VRAM.
-Multiple changes including speech recognition and visual changes to the transcription window will be pushed in the coming days.
-A wide range of customizations including the desired language of transcription, choosing the model, and microphone options will also be available soon.
+As development progresses, we plan to introduce various enhancements, including improved speech recognition capabilities and visual changes to the transcription window.
+Additionally, users can expect a wide range of customization options, such as selecting the desired language for transcription, choosing different models, and selecting microphone preferences.

 Installation
 To install the necessary dependencies, follow these steps:

 Open your preferred environment and run the following command:
 Copy code
-pip install -r requirements.txt
+**pip install -r requirements.txt
 Additionally, Whisper requires the command-line tool ffmpeg to be installed on your system.
 Below are the installation instructions for different operating systems:
 Ubuntu or Debian:
 bash